scatter

 Sets the data value that corresponds to the first color of the color map.
 If set

-, it defaults to the minimum value of scatter.color
+to auto, it defaults to the minimum value of scatter.color.

 Sets the data value that corresponds to the last color of the color map.
 If set

-, it defaults to the maximum value of scatter.color
+to auto, it defaults to the maximum value of scatter.color.

 the range before mapping them to colors with the color map.
 This